shivsinghcse/namaste-react-js/Notes/Episode_2.md

 - after running command now it saying `Server running at http://localhost:1234`
 - now our project is hosted on localhost:1234 port

 - Other way to get react into our app via npm.
 Injecting React via CDN links is not a prefferd way.
-Because fetching from CDN takes costly operations.And also we have to update links when react will update.
+Because fetching from CDN takes costly operations.
+And also we have to update links when react will update.

 - installing React `npm install react` and ReactDOM `npm install react-dom`